Lattice Point Asymptotics and Volume Growth on Teichmuller space: Outline of Proof.

-\section{Measure in Polar Coordinates}
+\subsection{Measure in Polar Coordinates.}

-Let $\cP(1,\dots,1) \subset \qonetg$ denote the subset where the all zeroes of the quadratic differential are distinct. $\cP(1,\dots,1)$ is called the {\em principal stratum}.
-Its complement in $\qonetg$ is the {\em multiple zero locus}.

-Recall that $\qonetg$ is the space of pairs $(M,q)$ where $M$ is a Riemann surface and $q$ is a holomorphic quadratic differential on $M$.
-(We occasionally drop $M$ from the notation and denote points of $\qonetg$ by $q$ alone).
-Let $\tilde{M}$ denote the canonical double cover on which $q$ becomes the square of an Abelian differential.
-For a ring $R'$, let $H^1_{odd}(\tilde{M},R')$ (resp. $H_1^{odd}(\tilde{M}, R')$ denote the part of the first cohomology (resp. homology) of $\tilde{M}$ which is odd under the involution exchanging the two sheets of the double cover.
-Note that the dimension of $H_1^{odd}(\tilde{M}, \reals)$ is $h = 6g-6$.
+Recall that $\qonetg$ is the space of pairs $(X,q)$ where $X$ is a Riemann surface and $q$ is a holomorphic quadratic differential on $X$.
+(We occasionally drop $X$ from the notation and denote points of $\qonetg$ by $q$ alone).